 Accommodation Offer

-We are delighted to offer you a special overnight rate at the Park Royal Hotel on the night before, the 19th November, £139 bed and breakfast.
+If you need overnight accommodation, the Park Royal Hotel is offering a special rate for the night before, the 19th November at £139 bed and breakfast.
 You can book by calling their central reservation team, on 0330 107 1599 quoting ‘Senior Leaders’ Conference’.
 This will require full non-refundable payment at the time of booking.
 This rate offer will expire on Wednesday 29th October 2025 and any rooms booked afterwards would be offered at their best available rates at the time of booking.